youknowjack/indeedeng-youknowjack.github.io/index.md

 | [util-mmap](https://github.com/indeedeng/util/tree/master/mmap) | Utility for performing mmap operations and direct memory access |
 | [util-serialization](https://github.com/indeedeng/util/tree/master/serialization) | Utility for serializing and deserializing data to and from binary and string formats |

+##Status
+[Status](https://github.com/indeedeng/status) is a project to help report the current state of external systems that an application depends on, as well as the current health of any internal aspects of the application.

 ##LSM Tree
 [LSM Tree](https://github.com/indeedeng/lsmtree) is a fast key/value store that is efficient for high-volume random access reads and writes.